initmahesh/MLAI-community-labs/Lab2-solargen-with-function-calling/airtableapi.md

         ]
         ```
       * Also set the type for each column as Single Line Text.
-   * Else If you are here from `Lab 0` then Add the key terms that you are planning to generate from ChatGPT Agents
+   * Else If you are here from `Lab 4 ChatGPT Agents` then Add the key terms that you are planning to generate from ChatGPT Agents
       * Click on the `+` symbol
      ![image](https://github.com/initmahesh/MLAI-community-labs/assets/72710483/09bb6efb-5a85-4b9c-9352-c7d03ecc9f65)
       * Write your key term name and Hit Enter (**** Names should not have spave between them and should be same like the one's mentioned in the OpenAPI schema payload ****)